 The LLC policy is part of the whole school approach to safeguarding.
 The purpose of the policy is to encourage an open and transparent culture, which enables the school or College to identify concerning, problematic or inappropriate behaviour at an early stage.
 It should also empower staff to share LLCs with the DSL.
 LLCs will be managed independently by the school or college under internal procedures.

-Examples of LLCs include, but is not limited to:-
+Examples of LLCs include, but is not limited to:- engaging with a child on a one-to-one basis in a secluded area or behind a closed door;

-- being over friendly with children; - having favourites;
+- being over friendly with children;

+- having favourites;

+- taking photographs of children on their mobile phone;